The Angry Birds Movie 2: Critical response

-It is rated higher than the first film, and the time of its release was the best-reviewed film adaptation of a video game on Rotten Tomatoes.
+It is rated higher than the first film, and at the time of its release was the best-reviewed film adaptation of a video game on Rotten Tomatoes.
 (Note: In their Video Game Movies Ranked Worst to Best list, Rotten Tomatoes only included theatrically-released films with scores based on more than 20 reviews.)
+Metacritic, which uses a weighted average, assigned the film a score of 60 out of 100, based on 23 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, the same score earned by its predecessor, and PostTrak gave the film a 4 out of 5 stars and 72% "definite recommend" from parents and kids under 12.

 Guy Lodge of Variety summarized his review with: "Perked up by some ingenious slapstick and Leslie Jones' inspired voice work, this gumball-bright sequel to 2016's game-based spinoff is another unexpected pleasure."
-Sandie Chen of Common Sense Media gave the film a three out of five stars stating, "Silly pranks, an ace voice cast, and a super-team mission storyline make this fast-paced sequel more fun than the original.
+Sandie Chen of Common Sense Media gave the film a score of three out of five stars, stating, "Silly pranks, an ace voice cast, and a super-team mission storyline make this fast-paced sequel more fun than the original.
 It's a predictably well-intentioned second installment, in which the birds and pigs are forced to work together against an even more formidable foe.
 It also shows how Red's insecurity lingers, since he was only recently accepted and respected.
 Although some of the movie's jokes and sight gags are recycled (because, frankly, it's unlikely that little kids will ever get tired of naked piggy-butt jokes), the addition of the third mystery island is interesting enough to keep younger audiences guessing."
 Stephen Dalton of The Hollywood Reporter wrote, "It may lack the refined wit and revered pedigree of blue-chip animation franchises such as Toy Story, but it still ticks plenty of lightweight fun boxes for its prime target audience of younger children, with just enough adult humor to keep parents from yawning, too."
 Bob Hoose of Plugged In (publication) praised the humor, stating, "Surprisingly, the whole frenetic animated escapade ends up being pretty entertaining and funny.
 Even adults will, at some point, snort out an unexpected chortle."
-Simon Thompson of IGN gave the film a 6 out of 10 stating, "The Angry Birds Movie 2 does what you'd expect it to do, some nice touches move the franchise forward, but it could have dug deeper as some other franchises have.
+Simon Thompson of IGN gave the film a score of 6 out of 10, stating, "The Angry Birds Movie 2 does what you'd expect it to do, some nice touches move the franchise forward, but it could have dug deeper as some other franchises have.
 The whole is less than the sum of its parts, but those parts just about make the grade.
 Kids or a certain age will love it, and ultimately that's all that really matters here."